porwalshreyaa/Spotify-Song-Recommendation/README.md

 I heard that having a recommendation system in your cv is a must.

-So, here is my Song Recommendation System based on soptify data.
+So, here is my Song Recommendation System based on spotify data.

 ### Clustering Model